sandeep0625/code_cartel_team17/README.md

 2. Industrial Workers: For use in environments where direct manual operation is unsafe.

 3. Educational Institutions: For teaching purposes in robotics, mechatronics, or control systems labs.

+4. Medical Surgeies: For medical surgeries and assitance for doctors.

 ### 3.1 Software Requirements Specification (SRS)